Skip to content

 Direction Filter

-Filter genes by expression change direction:
+Filter genes by expression change direction with a configurable logFC threshold:

 FilterCriteriaShows